NebeyouMusie/Langraph/README.md

  - We can also optionally pass checkpointer object for persisting state between graph runs, and enabling memory, human-in-the-loop workflows, time travel and more.
 In our case we use `MemorySaver` - a simple in-memory checkpointer

 6. **Execute the graph.**
- a.
-LangGraph adds the input message to the internal state, then passes the state to the entrypoint node, "agent".
+ 1. LangGraph adds the input message to the internal state, then passes the state to the entrypoint node, "agent".
- b.
-The "agent" node executes, invoking the chat model.
+ 2. The "agent" node executes, invoking the chat model.
- c.
-The chat model returns an AIMessage.
+ 3. The chat model returns an AIMessage.
 LangGraph adds this to the state.
- d.
-Graph cycles the following steps until there are no more tool_calls on AIMessage:
+ 4. Graph cycles the following steps until there are no more tool_calls on AIMessage:
   - If AIMessage has tool_calls, "tools" node executes
   - The "agent" node executes again and returns AIMessage
- e.
-Execution progresses to the special END value and outputs the final state.
+ 5. Execution progresses to the special END value and outputs the final state.
 And as a result, we get a list of all our chat messages as output.

 ## Libraries Used
  - langchain-community==0.2.5